 Socks and shoes for winter runs

 It is easy to forget about your feet—at least until they are wet and soggy and freezing cold.
 Once the rest of your body has warmed up, your feet will feel nice and toasty, but you still need to wear the right socks.
-Avoid thick socks because they will make your feet sweat: ideally choose socks made from natural fabrics to absorb the sweat and keep your feet comfortable.
+Avoid thick socks because they will make your feet sweat: ideally choose thermal running socks made from natural fabrics to absorb the sweat and keep your feet comfortable.

 Wear weather appropriate clothing

 If it’s raining or windy, you need to wrap up well or you will catch a chill.
 Running for miles in the pouring rain is no fun whatsoever so wear a thin waterproof layer and stay dry.
 Running when it’s windy is just as bad.
 Cold winds sap the warmth from your body the moment you slow down, so if you are heading out for a run and there is a cold wind blowing, wear a wind proof shell and stay warm.